 Personal data protection

-The Senate guarantees that the server where personal data are stored and processed has the required security measures in place to prevent their alteration, loss, or unauthorised treatment and/or access by third parties, bearing in mind the technology available, the nature of the personal data that are processed and the risks to which they are exposed.
+The Senate has put in place the necessary security measures to prevent the alteration, loss, unauthorized access or processing of personal details, bearing in mind the state of the art and the nature of the personal data to be processed as well as the risks to which they are exposed.

-For more information about rights related with the protection of personal data, you can view the webpage of the Spanish Data Protection Agency.
+For further information about your rights related to the protection of personal details, you can consult the web site of the Spanish Data Protection Agency.